neoxia/apoyo/README.md

 This will build every package in "dependency" order.

 For more details on **jill** options and commands please use `yarn jill --help` .

-## Contributing

-To setup this project locally, you will need to:

-- Clone this repository.

-- Install packages using `yarn install` from the root directory.

-- Add new features or fixes.

-- Run unit tests by running `yarn test` from root directory or from the package directly (to only run tests for a given package).
-In the case you added new features, you will also need to add unit tests covering these features.

-- Create a Pull Request.